xp-bot/xp-bot/CONTRIBUTING.md

 - If the command has options/values, these have to be named as follows:
   - `command_info.option.<option_name>.name`
   - `command_info.option.<option_name>.description`
-  > Note, that these translations will be applied automatically.
-We have built quite a cool command registration allowing you to essentially forget about managing these translations in code.
-Just declare the commands name and any additional options you may or may not want to implement.\
+  > Please be aware that these translations will be seamlessly implemented through automated processes.
+Our advanced command registration system simplifies the management of translations in your code.
+Simply specify the command's name and any optional settings you may wish to include, and you can essentially eliminate the need for manual intervention in the translation process.
-  > Example:\
+  > Example:
   > ```ts
   > export default new Command(
   >   {